lowcodeunit/public-web-blog/docs/getting-started/connecting-your-first-device.md

 ## Add a Device

 Getting started with a new device is simple, all you need to do is enter a device name and enroll it.

 ![Enroll New Device](/img/screenshots/dashboard-enroll-device.png)

+We'll start you off with a symmetric key protected device, and you can move to SSL and other security in the future.

 ## Send Device Data